 2. In the SAML Signing Certificates section, click the Actions button to the right of the active SHA-2 certificate. and then click View IdP metadata.
 When the page opens, right-click and save this information as an .xml file.

-2. Select Company/Enterprise settings from the User menu.
+2. Select Authentication from the left navigation menu:

-4. In the Single sign on (SSO) section:
+Clicking the Configure SSO provider under the Single sign on (SSO) settings

 Create SSO Provider dialog

-You can disable the typical Onshape password sign in for your users and show just the SSO provider sign in prompt for the Onshape URL.
-However, do not perform this step at this time.
-Make sure you can sign in to Onshape yourself (as administrator) before disabling this additional sign in option.
-You can return here later, once sign in through your SSO provider has been verified to work correctly.
+Disable Onshape password sign in disables the typical Onshape password sign in for you and your users.
+Only the SSO provider sign in prompt is displayed for the Onshape URL.
+Before checking this option, ensure you can sign in to Onshape yourself (as administrator).
+You can return here later and enable it once sign in through your SSO provider is verified to work correctly.

 Choosing to enforce signing in to Onshape via SSO also results in users not being able to sign in to non-enterprise domains directly, such as cad.onshape.com.